2013 Washington Mystics season

-The 2013 WNBA season is the 16th season for the Washington Mystics of the Women's National Basketball Association.
+The 2013 WNBA season was the 16th season for the Washington Mystics of the Women's National Basketball Association.
 The Mystics improved significantly over their 2012 season, and qualified for the playoffs for the first time since 2010.

 Although they lost the Conference Semifinals to Atlanta in 3 games, the Mystics won their first playoff game since 2004.

 Transactions

-WNBA Draft
+WNBA draft

-The following are the Mystics' selections in the 2013 WNBA Draft.
+The following are the Mystics' selections in the 2013 WNBA draft.